-- O Subscriber's private key is lost or compromised. - O Subscriber's information in the certificate is no longer valid. - O Subscriber experiences incident that is believed to significantly impact trustworthiness of the certificate. - O The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization - O The CA obtains evidence that the Subscriber's Private Key (corresponding to the Public Key in the Certificate) has suffered a Key Compromise, or that the Certificate has otherwise been misused - O The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber or Terms of Use Agreement - O The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) - O The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name. - O The CA is made aware of a material change in the information contained in the Certificate. - O The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement - O The CA determines that any of the information appearing in the Certificate is inaccurate or misleading. - O The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate. - O The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository. - O The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate. - O Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement. - O The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time)
+- 1. The Subscriber requests in writing that the CA revoke the Certificate; - 2.
+The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
+The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6 in Baseline Requirements Certificate Policy for the Issuance and Management of Publicly-Trusted Certificates; - 4.
+The CA obtains evidence that the Certificate was misused; - 5.
+The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 6.
+The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 7.
+The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 8.
+The CA is made aware of a material change in the information contained in the Certificate; - 9.
+The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement; - 10.
+The CA is made aware that the Certificate was not the CA determines that any of the information appearing in the Certificate is inaccurate or misleading; - 11.
+The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;

+- 12. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 13.
+The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate; - 14.
+Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or - 15.
+The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).